CCIM4054-2022/project-group-2/USECASE.md

 - Board dimensions have a set minimum and maximum
 - Two players will play on local multiplayer (on the same computer)
 - Private games will not have the game data (score, time, winner/loser) stored in the database
-- Public games will have their data stored in the database IF new records are made (high scores, fastest game)
+- Public games will have their data stored in the database IF new records are made (high scores, longest game)

 - - - -